cmriker/cmriker.github.io/README.md

 # colleenriker.com

-*a currently much-neglected personal site to showcase projects*
+Just a simple personal website for me, Colleen Riker, to showcase future work and express myself creatively.